airscripts/base/README.md

 # Emdees
-A collection of useful files for new repository's scaffolding.
+Collection of useful files for new repository's scaffolding.

 ## Contents
 - [Installation](#installation)